jae0/aegis/README.md

 To install you need to bootstrap from bitbucket directly:

 ```
-  devtools::install_bitbucket( "ecomod/aegis.base" )
+  devtools::install_bitbucket( "ecomod/aegis" )
 ```

 or you can add the following into your Rprofile:

 ```
 pkgsInstalled = .packages(all.available = TRUE)
-if (!"aegis.base" %in% pkgsInstalled ) {
+if (!"aegis" %in% pkgsInstalled ) {
-  message( "The package, aegis.base is missing, please install")
+  message( "The package, aegis is missing, please install")
   message( "Install right now? (y/n):")
   o = readline()
   if (o=="y"){